-The approach described above is called the Objective Roughness Approach (ORA).
+The approach described above is called the objective roughness approach (ORA).

-20 3.2.3 Changing the map resolution
+3.2.3 Changing map resolution

-To investigate the impact of the map resolution and provide a fair comparison with the satellite-based maps, the 20×20 m resolution tree height maps were downgraded to 100, 300, 500, and 1000 m resolution roughness and displacement height maps by the following steps:
+To investigate the impact of map resolution and provide a fair comparison with the satellite-based maps, the 20×20 m resolution tree height maps were downgraded to 100, 300, 500, and 1000 m resolution roughness and displacement height maps using the following steps.

-1. The forest height was re-calculated as the arithmetic mean of the forest height pixels in the higher resolution map.
+1. The forest height was recalculated as the arithmetic mean of the forest height pixels in the higher-resolution map.

-- 2. Water areas were kept if the coarser resolution pixel consisted of more than 50 % of high-resolution water pixels. - 3.
-The new forest heights were converted to roughness length and displacement height as in Eq.
-2 and Eq.
-3. - 4.
+- 2. Water areas were kept if the coarser resolution pixel consisted of more than 50 % high-resolution water pixels. - 3.
+The new forest heights were converted to roughness length and displacement height as in Eqs.
+(2) and (3). - 4.
 The resulting displacement height was linearly interpolated to a 60×60 m resolution terrain height map.
 However, in order to simulate a 20×20 m resolution case, we linearly interpolated the 60×60 m resolution terrain height map to a 20×20 m resolution before adding the displacement height map.

-All resulting maps from these steps were exported as a Golden Software ASCII grid (.GRD) file for compatability with the WAsP Map Editor.
-Throughout the rest of the paper, the model simulations using these maps will be labelled as ORA followed by the resolution in meters.
+All resulting maps from these steps were exported as a Golden Software ASCII grid (.GRD) file for compatibility with the WAsP Map Editor.
+Throughout the rest of the paper, the model simulations using these maps will be labelled as ORA followed by the resolution in metres (e.g. ORA20).

-For the simulations where the displacement heights were added to the terrain height, the anemometer heights (Table 1) need to be adjusted.
-This is done by subtracting the mast displacement height from the anemometer height.
+For the simulations in which the displacement heights were added to the terrain height, the anemometer heights (Table 1) need to be adjusted.
+This is carried out by subtracting the mast displacement height from the anemometer height.
 The mast displacement height was calculated the same way as it is in WindPRO, the arithmetic mean of all grid points within a 50 m radius of each mast.
-Table 4 shows the mast displacement heights for each ORA resolution, ORA maps that use a displacement height are labelled with an additional 'D'.
+Table 4 shows the mast displacement heights for each ORA resolution.
+ORA maps that use a displacement height are labelled with an additional "D".
 All masts are located in small clearings, leading to generally low mast displacement heights, but at coarser resolutions the clearings are less resolved.